-"(3) develop innovative linkages between the for-profit and nonprofit food sectors; or
+"(3) develop innovative linkages between the for-profit and nonprofit food sectors; or tem, interagency approaches.

-"(4) encourage long-term planning activities and multi-system, interagency approaches.
+"(4) encourage long-term planning activities and multi-sys-

 "(e) MATCHING FUNDS REQUIREMENTS.-

 "(1) REQUIREMENTS.-The Federal share of the cost of establishing or carrying out a community food project that receives assistance under subsection (b) may not exceed 50 percent of the cost of the project during the term of the grant.